 Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right?
 Right??

 Well, in some ways that’s wrong, and in some ways that’s right.
 There’s certainly “dark social” that can’t be tracked.
-The stuff that can’t be tracked are things like face-to-face conversations with people that discuss your product, phone calls between people that discuss your product, conversations that are happening in Slack communities, and a few others things.
+The stuff that can’t be tracked includes face-to-face conversations about your product, phone calls about your product, conversations in Slack communities, and a few other things.

-But, if you notice that something is missing from that list.
-The thing that’s missing from that list above is interactions that are happening directly on social media platforms like LinkedIn.
-And the types of interactions that we’re specifically referring to here are likes, comments, shares and direct messages.
+However, the thing missing from that list above is interactions happening directly on social media platforms like LinkedIn.
+And the types of interactions we’re referring to here are likes, comments, shares, and direct messages.

 Wait… surely, we’re not saying that those things are trackable by software-based attribution, right?
 Everyone knows that’s not possible.

-Nope… we’re surely saying that it’s possible to track those things by software-based attribution.
+Nope… we’re saying it’s possible to track those things using software-based attribution.
 And, we’re going to show you how.

 Who is this right for?